Terms and Conditions

 NAB will pay you the balance of the account and any interest on that account in the currency of the account, unless otherwise instructed by you or unless the currency of the account is no longer available.
 If the currency of the account is no longer available, then NAB may nominate the currency with which to pay you the balance of the account and interest on the account.

-1.6 You must establish and maintain security measures adequate to protect the Procedures from unauthorised use or access.
+1.5 You must establish and maintain security measures adequate to protect the Procedures from unauthorised use or access.
 You must keep the Procedures secret.
 If you make a written record of them, you must not keep that record with the account details.
 Any record should be recorded in a code that is not easily deciphered.
 You must instruct all persons you have authorised to use the Procedures to comply with this clause.
 You also authorise NAB to disclose Account Information over the telephone to you and to any other person who follows the Procedures.
-NAB need not enquire about the identity of the person and is entitled to assume that they are you or have been authorised by you to obtain the Account Information over the telephone provided they have followed the Procedures.
-In the absence of a breach of obligation owed to you, NAB will not be liable for any loss or damage you suffer or incur as a result of NAB providing the Account Information over the telephone to a person who has followed the Procedures.
+NAB will not enquire about the identity of the person and will assume that they are you or have been authorised by you to obtain the Account Information over the telephone provided they have followed the Procedures.
+NAB will not be liable for any loss or damage you suffer or incur as a result of NAB providing the Account Information over the telephone to a person who has followed the Procedures.
 Except to the extent that NAB knew or ought to have known that the person was in fact not authorised by you to obtain the Account Information.

-1.7 Subject to clause 1.8, NAB will pay you interest for each Interest Period calculated on the portion of the daily credit balance which is over the minimum deposit of Five Thousand United States Dollars (USD 5,000) or the currency equivalent.
+1.6 Subject to clause 1.8, NAB will pay you interest for each Interest Period calculated on the portion of the daily credit balance which is over five thousand United States dollars (USD 5,000) or the currency equivalent.
 NAB will calculate the interest up to the last day of each Interest Period.
 NAB will credit that interest to the account on the last Banking Day of the relevant Interest Period with a Value Date of the first day of the next Interest Period.
 If any transaction is debited or credited to the account for value after the last Banking Day of that Interest Period but before the end of that same Interest Period, NAB will make an interest adjustment on the last Banking Day of the next Interest Period.
-For the purposes of this clause 1.7 the currency equivalent to United States Dollars is calculated by NAB using a rate of exchange set by NAB at six monthly intervals on the 15th (where this is not a Banking Day, then the preceding Banking Day) of February and August to be applied from the first business day of March and September, respectively, for the following six monthly period.
+For the purposes of this clause 1.7 the currency equivalent to United States dollars is calculated by NAB using a rate of exchange set by NAB at six monthly intervals on the 15th (where this is not a Banking Day, then the preceding Banking Day) of February and August to be applied from the first business day of March and September, respectively, for the following six monthly period.

 (a) for those days on which NAB is able to invest the funds in the account in the currency of the account;